Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 /dev/sda6:
  Timing buffered disk reads: 424 MB in  3.00 seconds = 141.20 MB/sec
 ```
-You can see that 424 MB was read from the disk in timing of 3 second with is very fast, we also can use the **-t** option which perform cache read timings which is the memory, so this should be faster then the disk reading by using the following command:
+You can see that 424 MB was read from the disk in timing of 3 second with is very fast, we also can use the **-T** option which perform cache read timings which is the memory, so this should be faster then the disk reading by using the following command:
 ```
 sudo hdparm -T /dev/sda6
 ```